Mary Jo Bane

 Thomas J. Kane

-Thomas Kane is professor of education and economics at the Harvard Graduate School of Education and faculty director of the Project for Policy Innovation in Education, a new program that partners with states and districts to evaluate innovative policies.
-His work has influenced how we think about a range of education policies, including test score volatility and the design of school accountability systems, teacher recruitment and retention, financial aid for college, race-conscious college admissions and the economic payoff to a community college.
-From 1995 to 1996, Kane served as the senior staff economist for labor, education, and welfare policy issues within President Clinton's Council of Economic Advisers.
-From 1991 through 2000, he was a faculty member at the Harvard Kennedy School.
+Thomas Kane is professor of education and economics at the Harvard Graduate School of Education and faculty director of the Center for Education Policy Research, a program that partners with states and districts to evaluate innovative policies.
+He directed the Measures of Effective Teaching project for the Bill & Melinda Gates Foundation.
+His work has spanned both K-12 and higher education: the design of school accountability systems, teacher recruitment and retention, financial aid for college, race-conscious college admissions and public financing of community colleges.
+From 1995 to 1996, Kane served as the senior economist for labor, education, and welfare policy issues within President Clinton's Council of Economic Advisers.
+From 1991 through 2000, he was a faculty member at the Kennedy School of Government.
 Kane has also been a professor of public policy at UCLA and has held visiting fellowships at the Brookings Institution and the Hoover Institution at Stanford University.

 Lawrence F. Katz